 Reminder: Keep copies of your completed Form 760 and all supporting documentation for three years.

 Name and Address

 Enter your name and mailing address in the space provided.
 If you use Filing Status 3 (married filing separate returns), do not enter your spouse's name in the spouse name field.
-Instead, enter your spouse's name in the space below the Filing Status 3 line.
+Instead, enter your spouse's name in the space beside the Filing Status code box.

 Social Security Number

 Enter your Social Security Number and the first four letters of your last name in the boxes.
 If using Filing Status 2, you must also enter the Social Security Number and first four letters of your spouse's last name.
-If using Filing Status 3, enter your spouse's Social Security Number and record your spouse's name on the line under the Filing Status 3 oval.
+If using Filing Status 3, enter your spouse's Social Security Number and record your spouse's name on the line beside the Filing Status code box.